-Homemade Pumpkin Pie Spice is an earthy spice combination of cinnamon, nutmeg, ginger, allspice, and cloves.
+Homemade Pumpkin Pie Spice is an earthy spice blend of cinnamon, nutmeg, ginger, allspice, and cloves.
 Add it to bread, pies, and muffins for an instant flavor of autumn.

 Homemade pumpkin pie spice is a spice that we keep in the pantry year round.
-Not only is pumpkin spice a primary ingredient in homemade pumpkin pie, but it’s also great in pumpkin muffins, lattes, and even pumpkin spiced cakes.
+Pumpkin spice a primary ingredient in homemade pumpkin pie, but it’s also great in pumpkin muffins, pumpkin spice lattes, and even pumpkin cake.

 How to Make Homemade Pumpkin Spice:

 - Place the ground cinnamon, nutmeg, ginger, allspice, and ground cloves into a small bowl or jar with a lid.

 - Whisk or shake to combine the spices.